After spending months travelling across West Africa we were ready to move on.

 Most visitors are therefore limited their visit to either the capital city, Bangui or the Dzanga Sangha National park in the southwest of CAR.

-Visiting Central African Republic is not cheap and the logistics to see more of the country do add.
+Visiting the Central African Republic is costly, and the logistics of seeing more of the country do add.
+The list of things to do in the Central African Republic is brief, but hopefully, this will change.

 With the only international airport in the country, Bangui makes the obvious entry point for many travellers.
 The lack of flights means your best option is the $200-$250 flight from neighbouring Cameroon.